This page may contain affiliate links, for which we may receive a small commission at no extra cost to you. This helps support Love Letters to Poe.

 I clutch at my sides and weave under the starlight that illuminates the olive trees around me.
 My spine twists and pops, until my muscles disconnect, shriveling out into black heat.
 The vibrating roar of my insides is like six extra pairs of legs tapping the night air.
 Pedipalps strumming web.
 I scream, and I can’t tell if it’s blood or venom that sprays from my mouth.
 My heart may burst from the excitement.
 Father and Carmine could be miles away now for all I care, all I can see are the trapped eyes of Silvestro.
 He is mine.

-Interview with Jessica Ann York, Author of “Tarantism”
+Interview with Jessi Ann York, Author of “Tarantism”

 What inspired your story?